 The immediate symptom is clear: AUD/NZD snapped three sessions of gains and traded around 1.2170 as the Kiwi strengthened after the RBNZ decision.

 The rate decision gave markets a fresh policy signal.
-Currency markets often move on the policy path, not just the headline decision.
+Currency markets often move on the central-bank policy path, not just the headline decision.

 XOOMAR analysis: The RBNZ’s language gave NZD buyers enough to work with.
 If further withdrawal of stimulus remains on the table, the Kiwi keeps a yield-support argument against currencies where the next central-bank move looks less aggressive.